-7.8.19 Alternative Care
+7.8.21 Alternative Care

-Alternative care is chiropractic, naturopathic, and acupuncture services.
+Alternative care is spinal manipulation, acupuncture services, and naturopathic substances.

 To be covered, alternative care must be within the scope of the professional provider's license.
 It also must not be specifically excluded under the Plan.